autogram-is/aql-builder/INTERNALS.md

 # AQL Builder Internals

 This document describes how the library stores the representation of a query internally.
-Please don't them as authoritative statements about the AQL language as a whole; there are some situations where AQL Builder terminology isn't the same as ArangoDB terminology, and we're primarily concerned with how we map some easy-to-wrangle JSON *to* AQL.
+Please don't take these notes as authoritative statements about the AQL language as a whole; there are some situations where AQL Builder terminology isn't the same as ArangoDB terminology, and we're primarily concerned with how we map some easy-to-wrangle JSON *to* AQL.

 ## Important concepts